facebook/screenshot-tests-for-android/index.md

 Take a look at our [example build.gradle](https://github.com/facebook/screenshot-tests-for-android/blob/master/examples/app-example/build.gradle).

 NOTE: By default this overrides your instrumentation test runner, and depending on your set up this can cause problems.
-See [Custom InstrumentationTestRunners](#custom-instrumentation-test-runners) for how to avoid this.
+See [Custom Test Runner](#custom-test-runner) for how to avoid this.

 **Layout Hierarchy Plugins**